MonaElahi/bikesharing/README.md

 * Number of Rides by Gender

-Using pie chart its seen that Male riders are 65%, Female riders are 25% and Unknown riders 10% approximately.
+Using pie chart its seen that Male riders are 65.28%, Female riders are 25.10% and Unknown riders 9.62% .

 ![git-hub](https://github.com/MonaElahi/bikesharing/blob/1af4606b3cf98ac26a01bcbf78204d6d6c2d78df/Number_of_Rides_by_Gender.PNG)